SuperTux/SuperTux.github.io/download.md

 ### Other Downloads

-The official releases are the only available releases of SuperTux; Nightly Builds and the source code exist!
+The official releases aren't the only available releases of SuperTux; Nightly Builds and the source code exist!
 You can also get SuperTux for Android!

 #### Nightly Builds